sfan5/fi6s/README.md

 # fi6s: Fast IPv6 scanner

-fi6s is a IPv6 port scanner designed to be fast.
+fi6s is an IPv6 port scanner designed to be fast.
 This is achieved by sending and processing raw packets asynchronously.
 The design and goal is pretty similar to [Masscan](https://github.com/robertdavidgraham/masscan), though it is not as full-featured yet.

-## Building
+## Compiling

-Building is fairly easy on any recent Linux system, e.g. on Ubuntu:
+Building fi6s is fairly easy on any recent Linux system, e.g. on Ubuntu:

 	# apt install gcc make git libpcap-dev
 	$ git clone https://github.com/sfan5/fi6s.git
 	$ cd fi6s
 	$ make BUILD_TYPE=release

-The scanner executable will be ready in at `./fi6s`.
+The scanner executable will be ready at `./fi6s`.

-Note that fi6s is developed and tested solely on Linux, don't expect it to work on non UNIX-like platforms (Windows).
+Note that fi6s is developed and tested solely on Linux.
+It *should* work on other UNIX-like platforms, but don't expect it to run on Windows.

 ## Usage